larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 as well as immediately to the moderator team for their review, and immediately to those against whom those actions take effect.

-To address disruptive behavior in a timely manner, only moderation actions suspending participation privileges for longer than fourteen (14) days must be reported to the forum to which such an action applies.
+Only moderation actions suspending participation privileges for longer than fourteen (14) days must be reported to the forum to which such an action applies.
 If such an action applies to more than one forum, it should be communicated to the community in a manner decided by the IESG.